amenzwa/amenzwa.github.io/computing/LawAndTechnology.md

-# Law and Technology

-Amen Zwa, Esq.
+---
+title: "Law and Technology"
+---

 # INTRODUCTION